nomnomnami/syrup-lite-rpg-framework/README.md

 ## HOW TO USE

-you can download the sample project and guide pdf from here: https://nomnomnami.itch.io/syrup-lite-rpg-framework the pdf is 18 pages and has much more detailed instructions for beginner programmers.
+you can download the sample project and guide pdf from here: https://nomnomnami.itch.io/syrup-lite-rpg-framework the pdf is 20+ pages and has much more detailed instructions for beginner programmers.

-all the scripts will work with ren'py version 7.3.5.606 and up! they're split into modules, so you can pick and choose the features you want. crafting+shop requires item scripts to work, but battling works on its own.
+all the scripts will work with ren'py version 7.3.5.606 and up! they're split into modules, so you can pick and choose the features you want. crafting+quests+shop require item scripts to work, but battling works on its own.

 below is a summary of what you can find in each file.